yum72/chutes-js/README.md

 await saveBlob(blob, './output.png');
 ```

+> [!IMPORTANT]
+> `saveBlob` is a Node.js utility.
+When using the SDK in browsers or Cloudflare Workers, handle the `Blob` response using native platform APIs.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|
 | `model` | `string` | *required* | Model ID (e.g., `qwen-image`) |